L-Clem/L-Clem/READMEEN.md

 - 💻 : **D&M of a [Dodow<sup>&reg;</sup>](https://www.mydodow.com/dodow/fr-fr/home) with an Arduino**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Design & Manufacturing of a 3D printed receptacle, an object and a program reproducing the behaviours and functionalities of a Dodow<sup>&reg;</sup>.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Design & Manufacturing of a 3D printed case, an object and a program reproducing the behaviours and functionalities of a Dodow<sup>&reg;</sup>.
 <br>

 - 💻 : **D&M of a Monopoly bank with NFC cards**